alecfc/AL_OpenML_Experiments/README.md

 # AL_OpenML_Experiments

-This repository contains the code used for the master's thesis on Sampling Bias in Active Learning and its Influence on Operational Classification Performance.
+This repository contains the code used for the master's thesis on "Sampling Bias in Active Learning and its Influence on Operational Classification Performance".
 In order to run a configuration of the experimental pipeline please do the following:

 1. After cloning the project, please install all packages listed in the requirements.txt file